amansulaiman/SafeMedia/README.md

-# SAF3BOOK
+# SafeMedia
-Hate speech and online violence are rampant nowadays, SAF3BOOK mean to make social media a safe place for everyone!
+Hate speech and online violence are rampant nowadays, SafeMedia mean to make social media a safe place for everyone!

 # Inspiration
 As we are facing 2019 General election in our country Nigeria, one of the most mitigating factors against the peaceful co-existence of the nation of different tribes and multiple religions and aggravate our democratic governance in Nigeria is hate speech and online violence.